bayc/ref_design_docs/README.md

 ### Adding Tests

-- **Test Files**: If your changes involve adding or modifying files that could benefit from automated tests (e.g., validation scripts for file formats), include test files in a `tests/` directory within the repository.
+- **Test Files**: If your changes involve adding or modifying files that could benefit from automated tests (e.g., validation scripts for file formats), include test files in the `tests/` directory within the repository (see [Organization](#organization)).

 - **Test Instructions**: Add instructions for running tests in a `README.md` or a `TESTING.md` file if appropriate.
 Ensure your tests are clear, reproducible, and relevant to the changes made.